dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 export default App;
 ```

-When you use the Auth0 hosted login page, your users are taken away from your application.
+When you use the Auth0 centralized login page, your users are taken away from your application.
 After they authenticate, the users automatically return to your application and a client-side session is set for them.
 You can select any URL in your application for your users to return to.
 We recommend creating a dedicated callback route.
 With a callback route, you can display a loading indicator while the application sets up a client-side session.

+> Check out why [centralized login](https://auth0.com/docs/hosted-pages/login#why-use-the-hosted-login-page) is better than embedded.

 _src/Callback/Callback.js_